Skip to main content

 High blood pressure is often called the 'silent killer' because in most cases it doesn’t have any symptoms.

-The only way to find out if you have it is to get your blood pressure checked by your doctor, nurse or pharmacist.
+The only way to find out if you have it is to get your blood pressure checked by your doctor, nurse or pharmacist, or to check it yourself with a home monitor.

 How to lower blood pressure